How to submit a Custom Mobile App to Google Play?

 We’re often asked by startups if they’re better off publishing a mobile app in the Play Store or the App Store.

 The honest answer?
-It depends on your targeting audience and what you want!
+It depends on your target audience and what you want!
 There are advantages and disadvantages to both app stores.

 It costs less to submit a mobile app to Google Play ($25 one time vs $99 a year), and the review process is typically shorter.
 However, the more stringent quality control process on the App Store means higher-quality apps and less competition.